 What really counts is the quality of the fat, which must be gently processed and carefully stabilized.

-*These data come from more than 500 palatability monadic and versus tests conducted by Diana Pet Food in expert and in-home cat panels.
+*These data come from more than 500 palatability monadic and versus tests conducted by Symrise Pet Food in expert and in-home cat panels.
 Percentages represent the proportion of versus tests in which the evaluated parameter leads to a significant increase in food consumption.
 The remaining tests led to parity.
 Factors evaluated never generated palatability decrease.

 - Several elements of a cat food formula affect its sensorial properties